Yegor Sorokin

-Yegor Andreyevich Sorokin (Егор Андреевич Сорокин; born 4 November 1995) is a Russian professional footballer who plays as a centre-back for Kazakhstani club Kairat.
+Yegor Andreyevich Sorokin (Егор Андреевич Сорокин; born 4 November 1995) is a Russian professional footballer who plays as a centre-back for Chinese Super League club Chengdu Rongcheng.

 Club career

+Early career in Russia

 Sorokin made his debut in the Russian Premier League on 14 September 2014 for Rubin Kazan in a game against Rostov.
-It took him three years to appear for the main Rubin squad again, when he started a game against SKA-Khabarovsk on 13 August 2017.
-He became a regular for Rubin in the 2017–18 season.
-On 9 December 2018, he scored twice to secure a 2–1 away victory over the league-leading FC Zenit St. Petersburg.
+It took him three years to appear for the main Rubin squad again, when he started a match against SKA-Khabarovsk on 13 August 2017.
+Sorokin became a regular for Rubin in the 2017–18 season.
+On 9 December 2018, he scored twice to secure a 2–1 away victory against then-champions FC Zenit St. Petersburg.

-On 2 September 2019, he signed a five-year contract with Krasnodar and was loaned back to Rubin for the remainder of the 2019–20 season.
-On 30 December 2019, Krasnodar exercised their option to terminate the loan early.
+On 2 September 2019, Sorokin signed a five-year contract with Krasnodar and returned to Rubin on loan for the rest of the 2019–20 season.
+On 30 December 2019, Krasnodar sought to terminate his loan early.

 On 8 September 2023, Sorokin returned to Rubin Kazan with a contract until the end of the 2023–24 season.
-Sorokin made two Russian Cup appearances and played no league games in his second stint with the club.
-On 7 February 2024, he left Rubin by mutual consent.
+He made two Russian Cup appearances and did not play league matches in his second stint with the club.
+On 7 February 2024, Sorokin left Rubin by mutual consent.

+Playing abroad

+On 22 July 2024, Sorokin signed for Kazakhstan Premier League club Kairat on a short-term contract until the end of 2025.
+On 29 January 2026, Kairat announced that he had left the club following the expiration of his contract.

+On 5 February 2026, Sorokin joined Chinese Super League club Chengdu Rongcheng.

 International career

-Sorokin was called up to the Russia national team for the first time for games against Turkey and Czech Republic in September 2018.
-He made his debut on 10 September 2018 in a friendly against Czech Republic, substituting Konstantin Rausch in the 87th minute of a 5–1 win.
+Sorokin received his first call-up to the Russia national team for friendly matches against Turkey and Czech Republic in September 2018.
+He made his debut on 10 September against the latter, replacing Konstantin Rausch in the 87th minute, ending in a 5–1 victory for the Russians.